 But what really makes Burning Man such a challenge to attend is the principle of “Radical Self Reliance”.
-You must bring anything and everything that you’ll need to survive in dusty, desolate Black Rock Desert for a week.
-In fact, the only 2 things actually sold at Burning Man are coffee and ice.
+You must bring anything and everything that you’ll need to survive in the dusty, desolate Black Rock Desert for a week.
+In fact, the only two things actually sold at Burning Man are coffee and ice.

 Is it all worth it?
 Well, it depends on who you ask.
 Some people love Burning Man and attend every year.
 Other people arrive and immediately wish they had stayed at home with all the comforts of modern living.
 But, one thing is certain, if you are well prepared for Burning Man you are guaranteed to have a much more enjoyable time at the festival.

 Read on to learn how to prepare for the epic Burning Man experience that awaits you in Black Rock City!

 Don’t forget to check out our web story: How to Prepare for Burning Man!

 Disclaimer: This post may contain affiliate links.
 If you make a purchase or booking through one of our links we may earn a small commission (don’t worry, it’s at no extra cost to you).

 How to Prepare for Burning Man in 15 Easy Steps

 As previously mentioned, getting a ticket to Burning Man is no easy feat.
 Instructions for 2020 ticket sales are as follows:

 - You’ll need to create a “burner profile” on the Burning Man website before purchasing tickets.
 Registration for the “main ticket sale” is open from April 1, 2020 at 12:00pm PDT until April 3, 2020 at 12:00pm PDT.